gbs0/aws-rest-api/README.md

 Single CLIs are like `ls` or `cat`.
 They can accept arguments and flags.
 See more of then for [optionally retrieve other methods](https://github.com/oclif/command).

-Multi CLIs are like `git` or `heroku`.
-They have subcommands that are themselves single CLIs.
-In the `package.json` there is a field `oclif.commands` that points to a directory.
-This directory contains all the subcommands for the CLI.
-For example, if you had a CLI called `mycli` with the commands `mycli create` and `mycli destroy`, you would have a project like the following:
+CLIs are like `git` or `heroku`.
+They have commands that are themselves single CLIs.
+In the `src` folder there are files that points to a lambda function.
+This directory contains the main files for the CLI.
+For `models`, you would have a project like the following:

 ```
 package.json
-getItemP/
+models/
+└──├── approvalModel.json
+   ├── creationModel.json
-└── commands/
+   └── uploadModel.json
+src/
+└──├── approvalGet.js
+   ├── approvalGet.js
+   ├── approvalGet.json
+   ├── approvalGet.js
-    ├── create.ts
+   ├── approvalGet.js
    └── destroy.ts
 ```

-Multi-command CLIs may also include [plugins](https://oclif.io/docs/plugins).

 # 🔨 Commands